AnimeshKatigar/AnimeshKatigar/README.md

 ### <div align="center">Hi, I am Animesh and I like to host parties @localhost:3000 🥂</div>

--  🤓 I’m currently in BE of my bachelor's degree
+-  🤓 I’m currently working as an assistant manager at Jio

-- 🌌 I know Machine Learning, Data Science but I am more into Web Development..
+- 🌌 I have completed my BE in Information Technology.

 - ⚡ Fun fact: I use tabs over spaces